Association of Performing Arts Professionals logo

 Regardless of the role you play in your organization or in the field, and whether you are new to APAP or a long-time member, YOU are welcome, and we want to help you have a great experience.

-We invite you to join our community of arts professionals where equity, diversity and inclusion are our guiding principles.
+We invite you to join our community of arts professionals, where equity, diversity. inclusion, and accessibility are our guiding principles.
+Learn about our Accessibility Offerings.

 Mark Alexander, executive director, Palm Beach State College